-3.6.36 To notify the Strategic Director of Finance, Policy and Governance of all outstanding expenditure relating to goods and services received in the previous financial year, as soon as possible after 31st March and not later than such date as agreed in the closure of accounts timetable in each year.
-Please read the Closure and Debtor / Creditor Procedure Guides on the intranet.
+3.6.37 To notify the Strategic Director of Finance, Policy and Governance of all outstanding expenditure relating to goods and services received in the previous financial year, as soon as possible after 31st March and not later than such date as agreed in the closure of accounts timetable in each year.
+Please read the Closure Procedure Guide on the intranet at Financial Services / Accountancy Services / Forms and procedures / Financial Year End Form Info / Closure Procedure Guide and Creditor and Debtor Procedure Guide at on the intranet under Financial Services / Accountancy Services / Forms and Procedures / Financial Year End Form Info / Creditor and Debtor Accrual Sheets.